Bishop: Albany diocese covered up priest abuse for decades

 In the past, the 82-year-old Hubbard has denied allegations that he sexually abused minors.
 In an August 2019 statement, he said: “I have never sexually abused anyone in my life.
 I have trust in the canonical and civil legal processes and believe my name will be cleared in due course.”

-Responding to allegations in lawsuits that he ignored, disregarded or covered up abuse by others, Hubbard told the Times Union in his statement that he was a leader on church efforts to abuse, including support for background checks and compensation for victims.
+Responding to allegations in lawsuits that he ignored, disregarded or covered up abuse by others, Hubbard told the Times Union in his statement that he was a leader on church efforts to prevent abuse, including support for background checks and compensation for victims.

 Hubbard’s statement was not sanctioned by the diocese, the newspaper reported.